xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 ```

 ## A Few Loose Ends
-There was a little more code to write to tie everything together, but not much.
-The whole demo app ended up being about 100 lines of code.
-And from a telemetry perspective, it was really quite trivial to integrate into the demo by using Kafka.
+There was a little more code to write to tie everything together and tidy it up, but my part of the demo was basically done.
+From a telemetry perspective, it was trivial to integrate into the demo by using Kafka.
 To recap, the main pieces were:
 - Configure the router to stream BGP session state
 - Configure (basically uncomment some lines in the default pipeline.conf) and run pipeline to input MDT from the router and output to Kafka
 - Download and run Kafka and Zookeeper